DerinMumcuoglu/buckshot-roulette-style-python-game/README.md

 ## How to Play?

-**After installing the required libarys,** just clone this repository and run buckshot.py
+**After installing the required libarys,** just clone this repository and run "python src/buckshot.py"

 ## Shoutout